 Please click the link to read with your child at home.
 Login details can be found in your child's reading record.

 We continue to read to our children every day as this helps to:

-Children in KS2 take part in shared reading sessions at least 3 times a week.
+Children in KS2 take part in shared reading sessions at least 3 times a week at St. Teresa's.
 The progress of the children is monitored closely and any children who have not yet passed the phonics screening test or struggling to read fluently, are identified for some extra support with a fully trained adult.
 Our KS2 children continue to use their home reading records between home and school, which may also be used to share any information regarding their reading.
+They progress through our reading book band system which offers a wide rainge of fiction, non- fiction and poetry books for them to enjoy.
 Parents are encouraged to read the home reading book with their child daily.
 Information is given on how to support their child in reading on the school website, curriculum letters, parent information evenings and parents’ evenings.
 As children progress through the school, they become more independent in recording what they have read in their reading records.